After your report

 01

-• report summary
+• written findings summary

 • plain-language interpretation